Inspiring future generations to pursue a career in the arts

 For many school children, thoughts on their career options seem to start earlier than ever.
 So the Arts Council-funded initiative Encounters is a great way to get young people to think about what qualifications and experience they need for a career in the arts way before they've reached higher education.

-In 2018 and 2019 we hosted an afternoon visit from pupils at Salford-based St Patrick's High School who came to meet the Walk the Plank team, take a tour of our Cobden Works creative hub and hear, first hand, from different people what their daily jobs entail.
+In 2018 and 2019 we hosted an afternoon visit from pupils at Salford-based High Schools who came to meet the Walk the Plank team, take a tour of our Cobden Works creative hub and hear, first hand, from different people what their daily jobs entail.

 In 2019, with a new cohort visiting us, the format was changed slightly and Walk the Plank staff were asked a series of thought-provoking questions about their work, the kind of qualifications they had and the experience they'd gained along the way.